 Specific subject requirements

 In some subjects, particularly sciences, candidates are required to have studied certain subjects to at least A-level standard.
-If a candidate has studied an alternative course, tutors would require evidence that the course covers the same content as A-level to the appropriate standard.
+If a candidate has studied an alternative course, tutors will require evidence that the course covers the same content as A-level to the appropriate standard.
 Please see the specific subject requirements on the individual course pages or in this summary table of admission requirements.
 Wherever possible, your grades are considered in the context in which they have been achieved.
-See further information on how we use contextual data.

-Offers for students studying A-levels will range between A*A*A and AAA depending on the course.
+Offers for students studying A-levels range between A*A*A and AAA depending on the course.
 If a practical component forms part of any of your science A‐levels used to meet your offer, we expect you to pass it.

 Each course page gives details of specific subject and grade requirements.